 You can add services instances by clicking the Add Service tab in the Manage Services subpanel.
 The services that you add do not appear in the Manage Services, but instead in the Service Instances subpanel.
-For more information about adding service instances, see Service Monitors.
+For more information about adding service instances, see Using Service Monitors.

 - Host Check - List the basic checks (for example, a ping) for a system. - Maintenance - Lists whether there are any maintenance periods scheduled for the system.
 For more information on maintenance periods, see Schedulin a Maintenance. - 4.
 Optionally, click Service Metrics to generate a graph that visualizes retained data over a given period of time.
-For more information about retained data, see Understanding and Using Retained Data. - 5.
-To generate a graph, do the following: - Select the date range for the graph from the Date Range area. - In the Current Retained Service Metrics area, select the retained data variables that you want to graph - 6.
+For more information about retained data, see Understanding Retained Data. - 5.
+To generate a graph, do the following: - Select the date range for the graph from the Date Range area.
+For more information, see Understanding Dates and Times. - In the Current Retained Service Metrics area, select the retained data variables that you want to graph - 6.
 Click Generate Graph.